arangodb/docs/drivers/spark-connector-new.md

 ## Supported versions

-There are three variants of this library, each one compatible with different Spark and Scala versions:
+There are several variants of this library, each one compatible with different Spark and Scala versions:

 - `com.arangodb:arangodb-spark-datasource-2.4_2.11` (Spark 2.4, Scala 2.11)
 - `com.arangodb:arangodb-spark-datasource-2.4_2.12` (Spark 2.4, Scala 2.12)
 - `com.arangodb:arangodb-spark-datasource-3.1_2.12` (Spark 3.1, Scala 2.12)
+- `com.arangodb:arangodb-spark-datasource-3.2_2.12` (Spark 3.2, Scala 2.12)

 In the following sections the `${sparkVersion}` and `${scalaVersion}` placeholders refer to the Spark and Scala versions.